-So something really interesting happened last week.
+So something exciting happened last week.

-Because, c’mon — that would just be asking for trouble, now wouldn’t it?
+Because come on — that would just be asking for trouble, now wouldn’t it?

 Plus — see my Disclaimer — I will never even pretend to offer financial advice to anyone who reads my blog.
-Unless it were to say “Hey you, stop being like me!
-And cut up those blasted credit cards!!”
+Unless it were to say, “Hey you, stop being like me!
+And cut up those blasted credit cards!!

 Note: This is not a sponsored or affiliate post.
 It’s just information I learned and wanted to share.

 The webinar title was “Women: Demand More From Your Money & Health.”

 And note the placement of the punctuation — that colon after “Women” because you can interpret this statement in several ways.
 (At least I did).

 It’s written to be instructional, like, “Hey ladies, you need to demand more from your money and your health!”